Screen Time Guidelines by Age: How Much Screen Time for Kids 5-16 (2026)

 If you are wondering whether your child is ready for their own phone, our guide on the best age for a smartphone covers what to consider.

 By 14, most teenagers use screens extensively for school, social life, and personal interests.
-The AAP acknowledges that a single number does not work for this age.
+The IAP acknowledges that a single number does not work for this age — especially during board exam preparation, when online study and recreational use can blur together.

 What works at 14-16:

-• Weekends can be more flexible, especially for social activities
+- Weekends can be more flexible, especially for social activities (but maybe not during IPL season when screens can dominate the entire evening)

 For strategies on giving older teens more digital responsibility, see monitoring for older teens.